HOWTO - NeXTStation Easy SCSI2SD Setup - Cover Photo

 Writing The Disk Image

 Working NeXTStep HDD images can be downloaded from WinWorld.
 They come bundled with an emulator called Previous, but we’re only interested in the raw disk image included in the zip.
-These were dumped by a nextcomputers.org forum member and while I was cautious at first, it seems they’re just a “vanilla” untouched installation which runs the first-boot setup wizard on boot, so no better or worse than installing from CD.
+While I was cautious at first, it seems they’re just a “vanilla” untouched installation which runs the first-boot setup wizard on boot, so no better or worse than installing from CD.
+In this case, I’m using version 3.3.

 Of course, if you have the NeXTStep CDs, boot floppy and a SCSI CD drive, you can just install to the SCSI2SD that way.
 We’ve made it this far though so we may as well try with a working image to make sure the HDD is being recognised and working as expected.